 - Go to the Integrations tab under Settings and press the Cross icon to disconnect the service.

-Data you will get after connection
+The data you will get after the connection

-Once Google Analytics is connected, you can view its data under the “Overview” and “Traffic” tabs that are accessible via the left-hand vertical navigation bar .
+Once Google Analytics is connected, you can view its data under the “Overview” and “Traffic” tabs that are accessible via the left-hand vertical navigation bar.

 Overview tab